 Practicality.
 With minimal effort, an architect or developer can employ the profile in current UML development tools to develop a NIEM model.

-Understanding NIEM-UML and Model Driven Architecture (MDA)
+Understanding NIEM-UML and Model Driven Architecture (MDA)®

 The NIEM Platform

 Inherent in the idea of a platform independent model (PIM) is that there is some kind of “platform”.
 What constitutes the platform may, to some degree, depend on the context and purpose of a model and the platform.
 In the case of NIEM-UML the platform is considered to be the artifacts that make up a NIEM model package, such as an Information Exchange Package (IEP).
 A primary element of a NIEM package is a XML schema defined in accordance with the NIEM NDR.
 Other aspects of the platform include the “Master Document” and other artifacts that make up a NIEM model package.
 This provides a degree of separation of the technical aspects of the IEP (i.e. XML schemas) from the business aspect.
 While XML Schema is less platform-specific than, say, a Java class, it is a specific way to render information and therefore a platform.
 Other platforms of interest include the Resource Description Language (RDF) and JavaScript Object Notation, JSON.